 - Taking medicines as prescribed by your healthcare provider.

 - Avoiding dehydration, and hydrating well throughout the day.

 - Getting high quality rest/sleep.

-Hemorrhoids are dilated veins in the anal canal, structural disease.
-They’re swollen blood vessels that line your anal opening.
-They are caused by chronic excess pressure from straining during a bowel movement, persistent diarrhea, or pregnancy.
+Hemorrhoids are dilated veins in your anal canal.
+This is a structural disease.
+They're caused by chronic excess pressure from straining during a bowel movement, persistent diarrhea, or pregnancy.
 There are two types of hemorrhoids: internal and external.

 Internal hemorrhoids are blood vessels on the inside of your anal opening.
 When they fall down into the anus as a result of straining, they become irritated and start to bleed.
 Ultimately, internal hemorrhoids can fall down enough to prolapse (sink or stick) out of the anus.